SafwanUddinMairaj/SafwanUddinMairaj/README.md

-- 👋 Hi, I’m SafwanUddinMairaj, fresh BSCS graduate from SZABIST University.
+- 👋 Hi, I’m SafwanUddinMairaj, a fresh BSCS graduate from SZABIST University.
 - 🧑‍💻 I have hands-on experience with the MERN stack, Microsoft Power Platform, and designing user interfaces using Figma.
+- 🛠️ I have experience working with various Linux distributions, including CentOS, Kali Linux, and Ubuntu, which has enhanced my System and Network Administration skills and provided me with knowledge in Ethical Hacking.
-- 🌱 I’m currently learning NextJS with TypeScript to enhance my skills further and stay ahead in the ever-evolving field of web development.
+- 🌱 I'm currently learning DevOps to enhance my skills further and stay ahead in the ever-evolving technology field.
-- 🔭 I’m actively seeking job opportunities in web development and software engineering.
+- 🔭 I am actively seeking job opportunities in any relevant field where I can contribute, grow, and continue to learn in a challenging and dynamic environment.
       Check out my repositories to see my work in action!
 - 📫 How to reach me safwanmairaj15@gmail.com
 - Connect with me on LinkedIn: https://www.linkedin.com/in/safwanuddinmairaj/